Vanadium-doped HfO$_2$, multiferroic uncompromised: Methods

 For polarization to be directly computable via the standard Berry-phase approach the system must remain insulating.
 If the local geometry were strictly octahedral, the excess valence electron of V would occupy a 6-fold degenerate $t_{2g}$ state.
 A combination of "crystal-field" and magnetic level splitting is required to remove all degeneracies and open a gap in the spectrum.
 For example, in monoclinic $C 2/m$ VO$_2$ the $t_{2g}$ majority triplet splits \cite{ega1} into an $e_g^{\pi}$ doubly-degenerate state and an $a_{1g}$ singly-degenerate state, which dominates the top valence bands.
 In $Pca2_1$ HfO$_2$, whose point symmetry is $mm2$, the (majority) $t_{2g}$ states are expected to split in three non-degenerate states $a_1$, $b_1$, and $b_2$, and the $e_g$ into $a_1$ and $b_1$.
 Disorder by random V substitutions, and the attendant local distortions, about which more below, indeed formally remove all symmetries.
 As in VO$_2$, the $a_1$ even state is expected to be lowest.
 Of course degeneracy removal requires a concurrent magnetic exchange splitting between the minority and majority channels, which is found to be approximately 2 to 4 eV in the present case.
 The end result is thus that a majority-channel gap (of order 1 eV) appears in the whole concentration range considered, separating occupied and empty V-derived states in the HfO$_2$ gap.

 A small percentage of the configurations are found to be ferrimagnetic, with part of the V states involved being coupled antiferromagnetically.
-This results in a slight reduction of the average magnetization $M$ from the ideally expected 1 $\mu_B$ per V. For example, the most affected case is $n$=4 where 15 \% of the configurations have $M$=2 $\mu_B$ instead of the 4 $\mu_B$ expected for a full ferromagnet, and less than 1\% have $M$=0. ($M$ decreases by 2 $\mu_B$ for each minority state going under the Fermi level.)
-The average magnetization per V is still a large 0.91 $\mu_B$.
+This results in a slight reduction of the average magnetization $M$ from the ideally expected 1 $\mu_B$ per V. For example, the most affected case is $n$=4 where 15 \% of the configurations have $M$=2 $\mu_B$ instead of the 4 $\mu_B$ expected for a full ferromagnet, and less than 1\% have $M$=0. ($M$ decreases by 2 $\mu_B$ for each minority state going under the Fermi level. {Note that $M$=0 can only occur if $n$ is even.}) The average magnetization per V is still a large 0.91 $\mu_B$.
 The effect is less frequent at other concentrations, especially at the higher end.
 Indeed, the magnetization averaged over all configurations is 0.957 $\mu_B$/V, close to the maximum expected value of 1 $\mu_B$.

 Among our nearly 1500 configurations, we found 4 to be metallic.
 Such rare cases occur at low concentration, perhaps due to V impurities being accidentally related by some approximate symmetry, and we expect them to be irrelevant in the real material.